gristlabs/grist-help/help/self-managed.md

   ...
 ```

-You can set the suffix to `_blank` to entirely remove it.
+You can set the suffix to `"_blank"` to entirely remove it.

 You can also override the CSS styling of the site if you set
 `APP_STATIC_INCLUDE_CUSTOM_CSS` to `true`.